TheSoftwareDesignLab/Kraken/README.md

 Writes signal content to a device inbox.

-### Mobile steps

-To see a list of all mobile steps available in Kraken, visit the following [link](https://github.com/ravelinx22/Kraken/blob/master/src/steps/mobile.ts)

-### Web steps

-To see a list of all web steps available in Kraken, visit the following [link](https://github.com/ravelinx22/Kraken/blob/master/src/steps/web.ts)

 ### Creating new steps

 To create new steps it depends the platform that is going to implement the step, in the case of Mobile testing you should add your custom steps on the ***features/mobile/step_definitions/step.js*** file.
 On the other hand, when adding a custom step for Web testing you should add the step in the file ***features/web/step_definitions/step.js.***

+# 📱Kraken Mobile

+### Mobile steps

+To see a list of all mobile steps available in Kraken, visit the following [link](https://github.com/ravelinx22/Kraken/blob/master/src/steps/mobile.ts)

-# Specifying Android's APK file for the test
+### Specifying Android's APK file for the test

 In case you are going to execute mobile testing with or instead of web testing you should specify an APK file that will be installed on the phone available for testing, also Appium requires the name of the package and main activity of the app under test.
 To achieve this Kraken creates a file named *mobile.json* on the root directory where you can specify this information.